undoLogic/setupCase-boilerplate/README.md

 ```
 NOTE: You will need a git-hub token for the installation process to get all required files and install

-DOCKER Install

-Navigate to the source files 'src' directory

 Ensure your composer.json file in /src includes
 ```
 "require-dev": {